Skip to content

 • Coverage is not active: check Georgia Gateway and call Medicaid or PeachCare.

-• No dentist will take you: call your plan and ask for case management or help scheduling.
+• No dentist will take you: call your plan and ask for case management or scheduling help.

 • Prior authorization was denied: ask for the denial in writing and the appeal deadline.

-• You need transportation: ask your plan about medical transportation, and see Georgia transportation for other local options.
+• You need transportation: ask your plan about medical transportation, and see Georgia transportation.

 • You have a disability: ask about reasonable modifications and see Georgia disability help.